 We left Dillon at 7:00.
 I had to use the bathroom, but I didn’t.
 I don’t have a good explanation for why I didn’t.
 Perhaps it was because I had a toothache and a headache that were battling for supremacy in my skull, and I just wanted to be home.
-Besides, Sally had applied for a job at Focus on the Family and had to take a test on Excel as part of the process.
+Besides, my wife had applied for a job and had to take a test on Excel as part of the process.
 She’d been studying diligently all weekend—another reason we wouldn’t have gone to Dillon if we hadn’t already bought tickets—and still needed to take the actual test when we got home.

 As I was pulling onto I-70, I saw a mobile sign that said, “Slow traffic.
 Expect delays, 90 minutes to Idaho Springs.”
 I sincerely hoped that was left over from earlier in the day.
 For the first three or four miles, traffic was moving pretty well.
 But then we stopped.
 For the next two hours, we stopped and crawled and stopped and crawled.

 It was cold at 9,000 feet, and we needed to thaw out after walking through the Ice Castles for an hour.
 We had the heat on full blast.
 A lot of exhaust was coming in with the heat, and my headache was getting worse.
 I turned the fan to recirculation.
 Minutes later, the air began smelling like something was burning.
 I turned off the heat.
 The smell stopped.